-Many people have asked about the characters of my books, The Kansas NCO and Back To The World, especially during speaking engagements.
+Many people have asked about the characters of my books, The Kansas NCO and Back To The World, particularly during speaking engagements.
 All of the characters in the books are based upon real people, and exhibit characteristics from those people.
 Some are based more on fiction than on fact, others more on fact than fiction.
-Only two characters in the stories carry their real name; the Vietnamese man, Nguyen Than Hoa and my friend George Dooley.
-This blog is about Hoa.

 One day Hoa did not show up at his duty station, and one day led to the next with no sign of Hoa.
 We attempted to find out what happened to him but didn’t get much feedback.
 Finally we discovered that Hoa had been killed in a battle between local VC and ARVN (South Vietnamese) soldiers, right on our south perimeter.
 Hoa was branded as a VC and as such received little fanfare from anyone of authority in the military aide program.